If you want to learn to speak Chinese successfully, then OUTPUT is secondary to INPUT of Chinese.

 Building Passive Mandarin Vocabulary

-You hear a word in (hopefully engaging) context, and the next time somebody says it, you think "hey, that's the word I heard that guy from that thing say."
-At this point, you probably can't use the word correctly unless it's a simple noun like 'bread.'
+You hear a word in (hopefully engaging) context, and the next time somebody says it, you think, “Hey, that’s the word I heard that guy say.”
+At this point, you probably can’t use the word correctly unless it’s a simple noun like ‘bread.’

 Chinese Words – Activate!

-After seeing and hearing it in context enough times, something 'clicks' subconsciously.
+After seeing and hearing it in context enough times, something ‘clicks’ subconsciously.
 The next time you have the desire to use that word in the right context, it comes to your mind rather effortlessly, and you produce it accurately.
-It is also possible that this process can be sped up through targeted speaking and writing practice, but it's not necessary.
+It is also possible to speed up the process through targeted speaking and writing practice, but it’s not necessary.

 We’re certainly not saying it’ll take you years to babble a few Chinese words.
 It’s just that your focus should always be on reading and listening, not speaking and writing.
 Output can wait until later.
 Got it?
 Good.